MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-format-pane.md

 ## Customize series mechanism

-Previously, the old Format pane would repeat the same list of settings after toggling the “customize series” toggle on.
-We've now consolidated this into an “apply settings to” dropdown that lets you easily switch between updating the settings for all series or a particular series without having to scroll.
+Previously, the old Format pane repeated the same list of settings after toggling **Customize series** to **On**.
+We've consolidated this list into an **Apply settings to** dropdown that lets you easily switch between updating the settings for all series or a particular series without having to scroll.

 |Old Format pane  |New Format pane  |
 |---------|---------|